Updated May 15, 2023

 - QA focuses on the improvisation of processes and techniques used to manufacture a product, but QC concentrates on the improvisation of the product by identifying hindrances.

-Quality control and its major aspect include inspection, the final product is examined with an overview (or the end results of a process are examined).
+Quality control and its major aspect include inspection; the final product is examined with an overview (or the end results of a process are examined).
 Product inspectors will be given a complete explanation of unacceptable deliverables and their defects like cracks, surface blemishes, etc. The quality of the deliverables is compromised if any of the aspects are either missed or not paid proper attention in any way.
-There is a necessity for project managers and testing teams to check the ultimate deliverable in terms of quality and ensure that it matches quality.
+Therefore, there is a necessity for project managers and testing teams to check the ultimate deliverable in terms of quality and ensure that it matches the quality.

 The quality of the outputs is at risk if any of these three aspects is deficient in any way.

 This has been a guide to Quality Assurance vs Quality Control.
-Here we also discuss the Quality Assurance vs Quality Control key differences with infographics and comparison table.
+Here we have discussed the Quality Assurance vs Quality Control key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –